bitovi/academy/src/react-native/13-making-http-requests/making-http-requests.md

 Double-check the API by navigating to <a href="http://localhost:7070/restaurants">localhost:7070/restaurants</a>.
 You should see a JSON list of restaurant data.

-It will be helpful to have a third terminal tab for the `npm run api` command.
+It will be helpful to have a third command-line interface (CLI) tab for the `npm run api` command.

+✏️ Update **src/App.test.tsx** to be:

+@diff ../../../exercises/react-native/12-navigation-params/01-solution/src/App.test.tsx ../../../exercises/react-native/13-http-requests/01-problem/src/App.test.tsx only

 ✏️ Create **src/services/pmo/restaurant/interfaces.ts** and update it to be: